 There are a host of definitions of management and leadership – and certainly too many to mention in this article.
 At =mc we often use two of the simplest definitions offered by management guru Peter Drucker:

 Drucker also speaks about managers doing things right, and leaders doing the right thing.

 At =mc we’ve translated Drucker’s ideas onto some key activities shared by managers and leaders, such as planning, resources, and people management.

-|Planning||Detail and sequence||Overview and result|
+|Planning||Sequence and task||Overview and result|

-|Thinking||Risk assess and rational||Challenge and intuitive|
+|Thinking||Assess risk and be rational||Challenge and be intuitive|

 |People||Supervise and support||Motivate and encourage|

-|Change||Maintain status quo||Promote change|
+|Change||Maintain status quo||Actively promote change|